 There are a number of ways to “play with” this technique, transfer lace on these machines becomes a hand technique aided by needle selection made by the card reader, based on punched holes mylar markings.

-Method 1: single carriage using published cards that are for lace carriages that transfer only (Brother, Knitking, Toyota, Studio/Knitmaster fashion lace started on appropriate row ).
+Method 1: single carriage using published cards that are for lace carriages that transfer only (Brother, Knitking, Toyota, Studio/Knitmaster fashion lace started on the appropriate row ).

 4. First selection row is made left to right.
 Transfers can then be made by hand in direction of arrows, moving stitches on the selected needles to their left, away from the carriage.
-All needles must be returned to B position.
+All needles must be returned to the B position.

 5. Push in both part (slip) buttons.

 One thing to keep in mind: when the KH carriage is set to slip, it is the selected needles that actually knit stitches.
-If the carriage moves across those same needles with no yarn in feeder, selected needles will drop their corresponding stitches.
+If the carriage moves across those same needles with no yarn in the feeder, selected needles will drop their corresponding stitches.

 8. Release part buttons, leave KC engaged.

-10. Knit 2 rows or if lace pattern requires 4 or more rows of knitting between repeats KC needs to be turned off for 2 rows less than needed, then turned back on for last 2 knit rows.
+10. Knit 2 rows or if lace pattern requires 4 or more rows of knitting between repeats KC needs to be turned off for 2 rows less than needed, then turned back on for the last 2 knit rows.
 A lot to keep track of, but still quicker than hand knitting.
-Forgetting to put yarn in feeder for knit rows or to set carriage back to slip for transfer selection rows will result in what I have come to fondly refer to as drop-itis.
+Forgetting to put yarn in the feeder for knit rows or to set carriage back to slip for transfer selection rows will result in what I have come to fondly refer to as drop-itis.

 Method 2: using 2 carriages, extension rails.